shubhamkriitr/3d-vision/README.md

 ---
 ## Running UprightNet

+- install the requirements in your python 3.9.5 environment (from 3d-vision/requirements.txt)

+`pip install -r requirements.txt`

 - Download the pretrained weights from [here](https://drive.google.com/file/d/15ZIFwPHP9W50YnsM4JPQGrlcvOeM3fM4/view?usp=sharing): https://drive.google.com/file/d/15ZIFwPHP9W50YnsM4JPQGrlcvOeM3fM4/view?usp=sharing

-- Copy the weights to the folder UprightNet/checkpoints/test_local/
+- Copy the weights to the folder 3d-vision/UprightNet/checkpoints/test_local/

-If your computer does not have an gpu, check out the branch "no-gpu".
+If your computer does not have an gpu, check out the branch "no-gpu" in the 3d-vision/UprightNet repo.

 ### Processing Scannet Data